AtsuLeVrai/zen/README.md

 ### **Technical Questions**

 **Q: How does automatic ownership work without garbage collection?**
-A: Zen uses compile-time analysis to determine object lifetimes, similar to Rust but simplified.
+A: Zen uses compile-time analysis to determine object lifetimes, implementing ownership rules similar to Rust but simplified.
 The compiler inserts cleanup code automatically - developers never think about memory management.

 **Q: How does hot-patching work securely?**
 A: Hot-patching only works in development mode with `@hotpatch` annotation.
 It uses dynamic loading to replace function implementations.
 In production builds, `@hotpatch` is completely ignored.

-**Q: Can I use existing Rust libraries?**
+**Q: Can I use existing C libraries?**
 A: Yes!
-Since the compiler is written in Rust, Rust crate integration will be seamless.
-We'll provide FFI bindings for C libraries and binding generators for popular libraries.
+Since the compiler is written in C, C library integration is seamless.
+We'll provide automatic header parsing and binding generation for popular libraries.

 **Q: How do you ensure the compiler itself is bug-free?**
-A: Rust's ownership system makes memory bugs impossible, and we use extensive testing with property-based testing, fuzzing, and formal verification techniques where appropriate.
+A: We use extensive testing with valgrind for memory leak detection, AddressSanitizer for memory safety, static analysis tools, and careful manual memory management patterns with arena allocation.

 ### **Adoption Questions**